andymeneely/attack-surface-metrics/README.md

 attack-surface-metrics
 ======================

-Scripts for collecting metrics of the attack surface
+Scripts for collecting metrics of the attack surface.